-The FEMA NRI accounts for winter weather in various formats, these are cold waves, ice storms, and winter weather.
-EAL Exposure Values for Austin County each year according to the FEMA NRI for these hazards are listed as relatively low.42 EAL Exposure Values and EAL Values can be found in Tables 6.6.8 and 6.6.9 below.
+The NRI accounts for winter weather in various formats, these are cold waves, ice storms, and winter weather.
+EAL Exposure Values for Austin County each year according to the FEMA NRI for these hazards are listed as relatively low.42 EAL Exposure Values and EAL Values can be found in the tables below.